Understanding Your Heart Valve Treatment Options

 What happens if I don’t treat my condition or ignore recommendations?

 Valve disease isn’t a condition that can be ignored.
 You may feel fine and not notice any problems for years.
 But once you begin to experience symptoms such as angina (chest pain), syncope (fainting or sudden loss of consciousness) and dyspnea (breathing difficulty or discomfort), life expectancy and quality of life can decline.
-Once valve disease such as aortic stenosis becomes severe, without treatment only half of people live two years and only 20% live five years.

-Evidence is also clear that with proper treatment, most people enjoy an improvement in health and quality of life.
+Evidence is also clear that, with proper treatment, most people enjoy an improvement in health and quality of life.

 What are the risks associated with valve disease treatment?